simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Dec 08 2023 2307 UTC.

-Radio Blackout Forecast for Dec 08-Dec 10 2023
+Radio Blackout Forecast for Dec 09-Dec 11 2023

-              Dec 08        Dec 09        Dec 10
+              Dec 09        Dec 10        Dec 11
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) events over 08-10 Dec.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 09-11 Dec.

 ```